-Peru not only has some of the best mountains on the planet, but also a natural beauty that rivals the best in the world.
+Peru not only has some of the best mountains on the planet, but also a natural beauty that rivals the best landscapes in the world.
 The Peruvian Andes mountain range has some spectacular and imposing peaks, surely some of the best you can see.
-A characteristic of the Peruvian highlands is the different native animals of the area.
+A characteristic of the Peruvian highlands are the different native animals of the area.
 And among them are the popular llamas and alpacas that you should know on any trip to Peru.
 And for this reason, together with the experts from Machu Travel Peru, we have prepared a small article about the llamas and alpacas that you can find in Peru.

 All you need to know about the Llamas and Alpacas in Peru

-- Where to observe llamas and alpacas in Peru?
+- Main differences between llamas and alpacas

-- Some differences between llamas and alpacas
+- Where to find llamas and alpacas in Peru?

 - Purpose of these animals